fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12a.md

 root@b8548b9faec3:/#
 ```

 Let's edit the file <i>index.js</i> and add in some JavaScript code to execute.
 We are just missing the tools to edit the file.
 Nano will be a good text editor for now.
-I found the install instructions from Google.
+The install instructions were found from the first result of Google.
 We will omit using sudo since we are already root.

 ```console
 root@b8548b9faec3:/# apt-get update